RajpurohitHitesh/neovortex/README.md

 NeoVortex is optimized for performance using modern libraries and techniques.

 ### High-Performance Libraries
-NeoVortex uses `httpx` for synchronous requests and `aiohttp` for asynchronous requests, ensuring high performance.
+NeoVortex uses `httpx` for both synchronous and asynchronous requests, ensuring high performance with modern HTTP features like HTTP/2 support.

 ### Connection Pooling
 NeoVortex supports connection pooling to reduce latency.